 A1 sheets are floor plans that show where every element of the building will be located and include detailed dimensions for these elements.
 There are also keynotes, door, window and wall type tags as well as other call-outs.

 3. A2 Sheets

 A2 sheets deal with elevations and sections.
 Elevations are the flat image of the outside faces of buildings.
 They show the height of the existing and new building elements as well as the materials that’ll be used or persevered from existing elements.
 Some keynotes add other important information about the construction of the exterior.

 4. A3 Sheets

-Section drawings are cut-section drawings through the center of the building.
+A3 drawings or section drawings are cut-section drawings through the center of the building.
 They show wall and foundation construction, floor-to-floor heights and the height relationships between the inside and the ground plane outside.

 5. A4 Sheets